+FAU_SAS Audit data storage 1 ---------------------------- -- ---

-FAU\SAS.1 Requires the TOE to provide the possibility to store audit data.
+FAU_SAS.1 Requires the TOE to provide the possibility to store audit data.

-Management: FAU\SAS.1
+Management: FAU_SAS.1

+There are no management activities foreseen.

-Audit: FAU\SAS.1
+Audit: FAU_SAS.1

+There are no actions defined to be auditable.

-FAU\SAS.1 Audit storage
+FAU_SAS.1 Audit storage

+Hierarchical to: No other components.
-FAU\SAS.1.1 The TSF shall provide [assignment: list of subjects] with the capability to store

-[assignment: list of audit information] in the [assignment: type of persistent memory].
+FAU_SAS.1.1 The TSF shall provide [assignment: list of subjects ] with the capability to store [assignment: list of audit information ] in the [assignment: type of persistent

+memory].